fiatconnect/specification/fiatconnect-api.md

 #### 9.3.2.6. `PIXAccount`

 `PIXAccount`  egg.
-[PIX](https://www.bcb.gov.br/estabilidadefinanceira/pix) is the Brazilian instant payment.
-The payment method created by the Central Bank (BC) in which funds are transferred between accounts in a few seconds, at any time or day.
-It's practical, fast and safe.
-Pix can be carried out from a checking account, savings account or prepaid payment account.
+[PIX](https://www.bcb.gov.br/estabilidadefinanceira/pix) is a Brazilian instant payment method created by the Central Bank (BC) in which funds are transferred between accounts in a few seconds, at any time or day.
+Pix transfers can be carried out from a checking account, savings account or prepaid payment account.

 ```
 {